 In this article, we report the results of a study that sought to determine the effects of two opposing kinds of contact, both of which were measured directly.
 We surveyed the experiences and opinions of Indian residents of the formal neighborhood of Northdale regarding interpersonal contact and physical closeness with African residents of neighboring informal settlements.
-Northdale was designated an Indian residential area by apartheid legislation in South Africa but, as elsewhere (Reference), the end of apartheid saw the emergence of informal settlements of African shack dwellers on open land in Northdale and surrounds.
+Northdale was designated an Indian residential area by apartheid legislation in South Africa, but, as elsewhere in South Africa (Reference), the end of apartheid saw the emergence of informal settlements of African shack dwellers on open land in Northdale and surrounds.
 The non-optimal and conflictual nature of the contact situation has been poignantly highlighted by ongoing conflict between the formal and informal residents over ‘illegal electricity connections’, crime, and falling house prices.
 At the same time, these are two groups where were both oppressed by apartheid and who have potential to build solidarity on the basis of shared (although not equivalent) socio-economic disadvantage (Dixon et al, in press).

-We operationalized physical closeness in terms of how close the Indian participants lived to the nearest informal settlement, their subjective perceptions of closeness and their ability to see, hear and smell their neighbors.
+We operationalized physical closeness in terms of how close the Indian participants lived to the nearest informal settlement, their subjective perceptions of closeness, and their ability to see, hear and smell their neighbors.
 We conceptualized closeness as ‘frontier contact’, the experience of being on or near the boundary between groups, together with the threats and possibilities this affords.
 We measured interpersonal contact conventionally in terms of the amount of positive contact individuals had with black people and residents of the informal settlement.

-On the light of previous findings of the contradictory effects of group and individual level contact, we hypothesized that physical closeness would be associated with higher levels of prejudice, but that positive interpersonal contact would be associated with lower levels of prejudice.
+In the light of previous findings of the contradictory effects of group and individual level contact, we hypothesized that physical closeness would be associated with higher levels of prejudice, but that positive interpersonal contact would be associated with lower levels of prejudice.
 We expected that these prejudice effects would be mediated by the same factors, namely, threat, empathy and negative emotions.

 Method